Bachelor of Commerce

 - Doctor of Philosophy

-As a commerce graduate, you could work in numerous and varied roles from an accountant, economist or financial analyst, through to a manager, marketer or information systems specialist.
+As a commerce graduate, you could work in numerous and varied roles from being an accountant, economist and financial analyst, through to being an operations manager, marketer and information systems specialist.
+You could become a manager, consultant or your own boss.

 Find out more about what you can do with a degree from UC.